WangXin93/my-python-demo/README.md

 [multiplot.py](multiplot.py) is a demo to use threads to close figure window automatically.

 [slider.py](slider.py) is a demo use slider to control parameter in plt.

+[douban.ipynb](douban.ipynb) is a demo show how to crawl comments of movies online and generate a wordcloud.